rajat-ds/reactToDo/README.md

-This a somple todo app implemented in react.
+This a simple todo app implemented in react.